Why We Study English

 Through reading in particular, pupils will have a chance to develop culturally, emotionally, intellectually, socially and spiritually.
 Literature, especially, plays a key role in such development.
 Reading also enables pupils both to acquire knowledge and to build on what they already know.
 Being able to learn about the experiences of others through reading, and expressing their own feelings and emotions through writing can give pupils a satisfying sense of fulfilment and at a more basic level, enjoyment.

 All the skills of language are essential to participating fully as a member of society; pupils, therefore, who do not learn to speak, read and write fluently and confidently are effectively disenfranchised.
-At Broughton Primary School, we are fully committed to ensuring that all pupils can partake fully in society.
+At Broughton Primary Academy, we are fully committed to ensuring that all pupils can partake fully in society.
 In brief,

 ‘…Without English, nothing.
 And without good English, nothing very well.’